 Art Rebels: Race, Class, and Gender in the Art of Miles Davis and Martin Scorsese by Paul Lopes (2019)

-Strongly influenced by Pierre Bourdieu and his concepts, author Paul Lopes, associate professor of sociology at Colgate University, starts an unusual examination of roughly three post war decades.
-A period he calls “The Heroic Age of American Art” and that in his opinion was extremely important in terms of new developments in the arts, here especially film and America’s most exclusive experimental music, jazz.
+Strongly influenced by Pierre Bourdieu and his concepts, author Paul Lopes, Associate Professor of Sociology at Colgate University, starts an unusual examination of roughly three post war decades.
+A period he calls “The Heroic Age of American Art” and that, in his opinion, was extremely important in terms of new developments in the arts, here especially film and America’s most exclusive experimental music, jazz.

 For him, avant-garde and independent artists only began to exist after WWII (with a few exceptions in the 1920s).
-With special attention on two outstanding domestic artists from the fields of jazz, Miles Davies, and film, Martin Scorsese, the book is devoted to their workings, creative energies, motivations and the massive changes they initiated in their relevant disciplines and American culture.
+With special attention on two outstanding domestic artists from the fields of jazz, Miles Davies, and film, Martin Scorsese, the book is devoted to their workings, creative energy, motivations and the massive changes they initiated in their relevant disciplines and American culture.

 “I chose Davis and Scorsese not only because they were highly celebrated icons of their respective rebellions, but also because no other artists from their generation of rebels remained as independent, outspoken, and successful over their extend careers.”

-However, comparing two artists from different disciplines can be difficult, though.
+However, comparing two artists from different disciplines can be difficult.
 As not all concepts or theories of one art form easily apply to the other one, not to speak of two very distinctive personalities.
 And not all of their features and deeds can be analyzed or explained with a liberal catalog of tools and shifting gender images.

 American culture emerged changed after the introduction of New Hollywood film and modern jazz; now even the cultural mainstream was changed and included other points of view (like those of minorities); as related to the common ways of listening to music or experiencing views on (American) life as provided by film.

-Emphasis in the study here is given on their “public stories,” i.e. Lopez almost exclusively uses information on the Davies and Scosere found in the media; an approach that both limits a complete experience of the person but then highlights an impression that was being projected and inpart continuously repeated.
+Emphasis in the study here is given on their “public stories,” i.e. Lopez almost exclusively uses information on the Davies and Scosere found in the media; an approach that both limits a complete experience of the person but then highlights an impression that was being projected and in part continuously repeated.
 By omitting personal impressions, interviews and autobiographical information, the public image appears likewise as “creative act.”
 With two male creative personalities, one middle-class African-American, the other working-class Italian-American, Lopes concludes that their respective products mirror many key elements of their upbringing, experience and nature.

 For him “… these artists provide compelling accounts not only over the conflicts of autonomy, creativity, and status in American art since the mid-twentieth century, but also compelling accounts of the powerful and dynamic forces of race, ethnicity, and gender in American art and society during this period.”
 Simultaneously, Lopes asks how their respective public stories, their biographical legends, inform the Heroic Age of American Art.
 Another aspect of the study is the acceptability/economic state of the independent artists of those times.